pdobrescu/pompedesan/wp-content/themes/sketch/readme.txt

 * Custom header image should be at least 1092 in width.

 == Changelog ==

+= 3 March 2018 =
+* Use wp_kses_post rather than wp_filter_post_kses.

+= 23 February 2018 =
+* Simplify Headstart annotations.

+= 19 February 2018 =
+* Update menu flyout placement, so it will work with different font sizes.

+= 19 December 2017 =
+* Fix menu toggle icon rendering and alignment.

+= 27 September 2017 =
+* Update version number in preparation for .org submission.

+= 31 May 2017 =
+* Swap footer credit and social menu order in footer.php - the social menu was originally last, so any links to WordPress.com were screwing up the regex used for the custom footer credits.

+= 27 March 2017 =
+* Fix RTL portfolio spacing.

+= 22 March 2017 =
+* add Custom Colors annotations directly to the theme
+* move fonts annotations directly into the theme

+= 6 March 2017 =
+* Add Featured Content and Portfolio support to Headstart annotation.

+= 9 February 2017 =
+* Fixes typo when adding check for is_wp_error() in cases when using get_the_tag_list() to avoid potential fatal errors.
+* Check for is_wp_error() in cases when using get_the_tag_list() to avoid potential fatal errors.

+= 17 January 2017 =
+* Add new grid-layout tag to stylesheet.

+= 7 July 2016 =
+* Update text domain for eventbrite template pages
+* Let WordPress manage the document title by adding theme support

+= 29 June 2016 =
+* Update Headstart featured image URLs.

+= 22 June 2016 =
+* Fix Home menu position in annotation.

+= 21 June 2016 =
+* Correct annotation's page template setting.

+= 9 June 2016 =
+* Update Portfolio Featured Image function so it has the same style as Portfolio Title and Portfolio Content functions
+* Update Portfolio CPT with new theme option

+= 8 June 2016 =
+* Move Theme Options to the Portfolio tab in the Customizer
+* Add support for Portfolio CPT new feature

+= 12 May 2016 =
+* Add new classic-menu tag.

+= 5 May 2016 =
+* Move annotations into the `inc` directory.

+= 4 May 2016 =
+* Move existing annotations into their respective theme directories.

+= 22 April 2016 =
+* Add featured-content-with-pages tag to style.css and readme.txt.

+= 18 April 2016 =
+* Adjust z-index on header elements so DM links are not covered.

+= 12 April 2016 =
+* Update readme.txt.
+* Update screenshot.

+= 8 February 2016 =
+* Changing theme author to Automattic - to ensure that all our in-house themes have the same author.

+= 24 November 2015 =
+* Remove webkit appearance from input.

+= 6 November 2015 =
+* Add support for missing Genericons and update to 3.4.1.

 = 17 August 2015 =
 * Update readme text to include recent changes